FalseZer0/MERN-SHOP/README.md

 Products can be searched by keywords

+Product images are stored in cloudinary

 Top rated products are presented in the carousel

+Web-app is deployed on heroku

 Authorization and authentication is performed using JWT which is stored and transmitted via httponly cookie to avoid XSS attack.
 Still vulnerable to CSRF attack which is a room for future improvements